10 Secrets to Baking the Best Cutout Cookies

 Whipping up bakery-soft sugar cookies only requires two basic ingredients: a little love and a little baking know-how.

 There’s nothing more indulgent than taking that first bite into a soft, tender cookie.
 The classic sugar cutout cookie is twice as nice because these sweet treats offers the opportunity for creativity and fun.
-You can shape, frost and decorate to your heart’s content, and they can be stylized to reflect your favorite holidays and occasions, including Christmas and Halloween.
+You can shape, frost and decorate to your heart’s content, and they can be stylized to reflect your favorite holidays and occasions, like Christmas and Halloween.

 Before you whip up a batch of cute creations, brush up on these helpful tips to ensure good and consistent baking results.